ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

 This property specifies the path for copies of the log file.
 The number of values specified in the LOG_MULTIPLEX_DIR properties must be equal to the value of the LOG_MULTIPLEX_COUNT property.
-It is recommended to set each path to a separate disk
+It is recommended to set each path to a separate disk.

 #### PREPARE_LOG_FILE_COUNT